GSA/code-gov/README.md

 4. [GSA/code-gov-developer-docs](https://github.com/GSA/code-gov-developer-docs): Our developer docs!
 This repo is meant to be a simple way to start using our API and what you need to do so.
 It will also let our users get an API token.
 5. [GSA/code-gov-style](https://github.com/GSA/code-gov-style): Our effort to modularize our CSS styles.

-### Miscellanious Repositories
+### Miscellaneous Repositories

-These repos are marked as miscellanious because they do not affect the development or deployment of our main repos.
+These repos are marked as miscellaneous because they do not affect the development or deployment of our main repos.

 1. [GSA/code-gov-stats](https://github.com/GSA/code-gov-stats)
 2. [GSA/code-gov-stats-jupyter-notebook](https://github.com/GSA/code-gov-stats-jupyter-notebook)